modernweb-dev/rocket/docs/blog/introducing-check-html-links.md

 cover_image: https://dev-to-uploads.s3.amazonaws.com/i/an9z6f4hdll2jlne43u3.jpg
 ---

+**TL;DR : I created a simple standalone tool that can help you fix all the broken links in your websites / documentation.
+You can check it out [here](https://www.npmjs.com/package/check-html-links)**

 In my developer career, I have put live multiple websites and honestly often within a few days, there was always this one issue raised.
 "This link on xxx is broken". 🤦‍♂️

 Often these things happen as somewhere a page got moved or renamed and not every location got updated.
 It's really hard to catch especially if you have a dynamic page like with WordPress or an SPA.
+And for users, there is nothing worse than landing on your documentation only to find a 404 staring back at them.

-However, with the rise of SSG (Static Site Generators) this problem can be solved for good.
+Luckily, with the rise of SSG (Static Site Generators), this problem becomes easier to tackle and can be solved in large part.
 The reason for that is that with all HTML rendered upfront as static files we can read all of them and check every link.

-## Evaluation
+## Evaluation and the decision for a new tool

-Luckily I am not the first to think of such a solution so I tested a few tools.
-However, each had its own "blockers".
-Too slow, unclear output, too many dependencies, not node based, ...
-Based on these findings the following requirements became clear.
+Of course, I am not the first one to come up with that idea and there are multiple tools available on the market already.
+However, when checking them out I found out that most of them didn't satisfy me for one or more reason.
+Slow to execute, deprecated, large dependency tree, confusing output for the user, ...

+REviewing these tools I decided to create my own, with the follwing requirements :

+* Blazing fast
+* User focused output
+* Few dependencies, to keep it lean
+* Preferably in the NodeJS ecosystem

-## Requirement Useful Output
+## Focusing on Useful Output

 Most tools evaluated check files individually and report on their findings individually.
-That means if you have a broken link in your header or footer.
-You will get one line (or even multiple lines) of an error message(s) for EVERY page.
+That means if you have a broken link in your header or footer, you will get one line (or even multiple lines) of an error message(s) for EVERY page.

 I tested this on the [11ty-website](https://github.com/11ty/11ty-website) and there are currently 516 broken links in 501 files.
-However, the source of those 516 broken links is just 13 missing pages/resources.
+However, **the source of those 516 broken links is just 13 missing pages/resources**.

-Let's compare those two separate methods I will call "Error in File Focused" and "Missing File Focused".
+In my implementation, I decided to switch from a "Error in File Focused" method to a "Missing File Focused".
+Let's see this with examples

 ### Error in File Focused

+This is what a lot of current existing solutions implement.
+Here is part of the output that is being produced :

 ```
 [...]